AlaskaAirlines/WC-Generator/docs/devSetup.md

 code .
 ```

-Inside VS Code, open the integrated terminal with CTRL+SHIFT+`.
+With VS Code, open the integrated terminal with `` CTRL+SHIFT+` ``.
 Run the following commands to install dependencies and build the component.

 ```sh
 npm i